COVID Relief

 Free kitchen

-In August and September, 2020, the Katradi After School Centre at Kalavai Kootroad started a free kitchen, feeding kids who were falling into malnutrition since Government schools hadn't started and they could not access that one meal a day.
+In August and September, 2020, the Katradi After-School Centre at Kalavai Kootroad started a free kitchen, feeding kids who were falling into malnutrition since Government schools hadn't started and they could not access that one meal a day.
 Katradi facilitators lobbied local government bodies to provide the rations allocated to families with children to supplement the noon meal scheme.
 The free kitchen was closed when parents received their rations and also finally got work and could provide for their children.

 Card image cap